Internship Locations

 This part isn’t always easy.
 We recommend you make your choice based on your WHY.
 That is, why are you traveling to Spain in the first place?

-If the answer is your Internship, then make it your main focus.
+If the answer is your internship, then make that your main focus.
 If your answer is to learn Spanish alongside an Internship, then Valencia is a great choice because this is where our EUROACE Language School is located.

 Remember, there will always be time for traveling once you’ve secured your dream program.
 So, make it your priority to choose the best experience for you- on an academic, professional and personal level.

-Taking an Internship in Spain is guaranteed to be a life-changing experience, both professionally and personally!
+Doing an internship in Spain is guaranteed to be a life-changing experience, both professionally and personally!
 Our three prime locations in Spain are all equally fantastic and worth the experience, here’s some more info on each one.

 Valencia

-Valencia is Spain’s third largest city located on the stunning Mediterranean coast.
-It is home to long sandy beaches, a vibrant city, abundant cafés, even more palm trees, and a large international community.
-Not to mention year-round sunny weather and unique attractions like the charming Old Town and the City of Arts and Sciences.
+Valencia is Spain’s third-largest city, located on the stunning Mediterranean coast.
+This vibrant city is home to long sandy beaches, numerous cafés, and excellent restaurants.
+It’s the birthplace of paella (Spain’s most popular dish) and boasts a large international community.
+Not to mention its sunny climate year-round and unique attractions like its charming Old Town and the City of Arts and Sciences.

 Madrid